isabella232/lessonly.github.io/styleguide/testing.md

 allow(controller.session).to receive(:[]).with("gradebook_user_ids") { [user.id] }
 ```

+### Use `shared_contexts` and `shared_examples` to keep code DRY

+Shared examples are tests that test common behavior and are written in such a way that they can be used in several settings.
+A good example is our `"lesson_content"` example that is used to test the behavior of several models that are included as content in lessons.
-### Something about how shared contexts are used and/or helpful

-A common example is the `logged in as a #{role}` context, which autocreates a `user` object of the desired role and a `company` that the user is associated with.
+Shared contexts are common setup code that can be used to prepare tests in different settings.
+A common `shared_context` we use is the `logged in as a #{role}` context, which autocreates a `user` object of the desired role and a `company` that the user is associated with.
 Shared contexts are defined in `spec/support/shared_contexts.rb`.
-[Note: this specific example is defined with Capybara and so is only usable with feature specs.]
+[Note: this specific example is defined with Capybara and is only usable with feature specs.]

 ### RSpec Syntax